 1) Working Group name: Native Application SSO

-2) Purpose: To profile OpenID Connect 1.0 in order to enable a Single Sign On (SSO) model for native applications installed on mobile devices.
+2) Purpose: To profile OpenID Connect 1.0 to enable a Single Sign On (SSO) model for native applications installed on mobile devices.

 3) Scope

-define the role of an ‘authorization agent’ (AZA), a device resident software component that, once itself authenticated, can obtain OAuth access tokens for other native applications installed on the device
+Define the role of an ‘authorization agent’ (AZA), a device resident software component that, once itself authenticated, can obtain OAuth access tokens for other native applications installed on the device.

-define how an AZA might use an OAuth refresh token issued to it to obtain an access token for another native application – the access token issued by the same Authorization Server that issued the refresh token.
+Define how an AZA might use an OAuth refresh token issued to it to obtain an access token for another native application – the access token issued by the same Authorization Server that issued the refresh token.

-define how an AZA might use an OIDC id_token issued to it to obtain an access token for another native application – the access token issued by a different Authorization Server than issued the id_token.
+Define how an AZA might use an OpenID Connect ID Token issued to it to obtain an access token for another native application – the access token issued by a different Authorization Server than issued the ID Token.

-define mechanisms by which an AZA can 1) be asked by a native application for an access token and 2) deliver an access token to another native application
+Define mechanisms by which an AZA can 1) be asked by a native application for an access token and 2) deliver an access token to another native application.

-define a mechanism by which an Resource Server, on being presented with an access token by a native application (previously provided to that native application by an AZA), can determine how & where to validate that access token
+Define a mechanism by which a Resource Server, on being presented with an access token by a native application (previously provided to that native application by an AZA), can determine how & where to validate that access token.

 4) Out of scope:

-How the user is initially authenticated (at time of issuance of tokens to the AZA)
+How the user is initially authenticated (at time of issuance of tokens to the AZA).

-AZA client registration
+AZA client registration.

-How an RS validates a reference style access token
+How an RS validates a reference style access token.

+This specification will not make breaking changes to OpenID Connect 1.0.

 5) Proposed specifications: Native Application SSO Profile of OpenID Connect 1.0.

-6) Anticipated audience or users: Implementors of OpenID providers, relying parties, web browsers, and other non-browser applications.
+6) Anticipated audience or users: Implementers of OpenID Providers, Relying Parties, Web browsers, and other non-browser applications.

 7) Language: English